 Listen and Take Note

 The key to turning your website into a selling machine for your music teaching business is to use the right words-words that will resonate with your customers.
 Don’t guess-ask.
 Ask your customers what their hopes fears and desires are.
 Listen carefully to their answers.
-This is where you can find the language to learn how to to create a website for your music lessons business.
+This is where you can find the language learn how to create a website for a music teaching business.